 - As most programming is outside, there are safety considerations of which everyone should be aware.
 Please share these with your students and adults. - Destination Ag has an observation bee hive!
 Please inform those who have bee allergies aware that hives are located on-site at the Museum. - Keep an eye out for fire ants.
-Be aware of where you are standing at all times. - Do not feed or pet any animals unless given permission by an instructor. - Stay hydrated!
-Water stations will be available during extremely hot days. - First aid kits are available for teachers/chaperones to use.
+Be aware of where you are standing at all times. - Do not feed or pet any animals unless given permission by staff. - Stay hydrated!
+We suggest bringing water bottles; however, water stations will be available during extremely hot days. - First aid kits are available for teachers/chaperones to use.
 Ask a Destination Ag staff member if the need arises.